 You probably have several "contracts" relevant to your event, including:

-• Your Terms of Service for attendees
+• Your Terms and Conditions for attendees

 • The terms of sale for tickets